-As part of our accredited testing scope CML can offer either as part of a certification project or stand -alone testing Ingress Protection (IP) testing against IEC 60529.
+As part of our accredited testing scope, CML can offer, either as part of a certification project or stand-alone testing, UKAS accredited testing and certification of the Degree of Protection of products against IEC 60529.

-IP testing determines the level of protection equipment has against solids and liquids.
-By testing against the standard we measure the effect of the exposure has on the equipment and give the appropriate IP rating.
+Degree of Protection testing, also referred to as IP testing, confirms the degree of protection an item has against the ingress of solids and liquids.
+By conducting the prescribed tests we measure the effect that the exposure has on the equipment and confirm the IP rating.

-The IP rating is defined by the first number being protection against solids and the second against liquids.eg., IP65
+The IP rating is defined by a code that includes two numbers, such as IP65.
+The first numeral indicates the degree of protection against the ingress of solids and the second numeral against the ingress of liquids.

-Offering fast project delivery time our lab engineers can also give guidance regarding sample requirements and preparation and if anything goes wrong advice on fixing the problem.
+Offering fast project delivery time, our laboratory engineers can also give guidance on the sample requirements and preparation and, in the event of a test failure, support towards successful completion.

 |0||–||No protection against contact and ingress of objects|